Mastering Marathon Prep: Pacing, Volume, and Cross‑Training Strategies for the Valencia Marathon

 SunActive recovery (30-45 min easy spin or swim)Flush metabolites, improve circulation

-Tip: Use a device that gives real‑time feedback on your current zone.
-When you see you’re slipping into Zone 5 during a long run, you can instantly adjust pace, preserving stamina for the final miles.
+Tip: Get a device that shows you your current zone in real time.
+If you see yourself drifting into Zone 5 during a long run, you can pull back immediately and save your legs for the end.

 A final thought and a starter workout